cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 Specifies which function prefix is used to generate mlog names of local variables.
 Possible values are:

+* `long` (the default value): the prefix is composed of a function name and a number, starting at 0.
+Variable names may become long and often will be incompletely displayed in Mindustry interface, but the function name is part of variable name, making it easier to recognize each variable.
 * `short`: the prefix is `:fn` followed by a number, starting at 0.
 Leads to short variable names, which are more easily readable when displayed in Mindustry interface, but it is not immediately apparent which function each variable belongs to.
-* `long`: the prefix is composed of a function name and a number, starting at 0.
-Variable names may become long and often incompletely displayed in Mindustry interface, but the function name is part of variable name, making it easier to recognize each variable.

 Note: the function prefix of remote functions is always `:` followed by the function name, with no additional number, regardless of this setting.